bossdanies/aws-cloud-engineer-portfolio/08-vpc-peering-connection/README.md

 Without route table configuration, the peering connection will not allow traffic flow.

 ---

-## 💥 Result

-Two VPCs were successfully created and connected using VPC Peering.

-The environments remain isolated but can communicate privately through AWS internal networking.

----

 ## 🎯 Skills Demonstrated

 - VPC Creation